Clonidine Addiction: Side Effects, Withdrawal, and Signs of Overdose

 The individual might use more and more clonidine as their tolerance increases, deepening the addiction and difficulty of withdrawals.
 Because the drug isn’t discussed often, there might be less apprehension about using it to produce a mental effect.

 That makes it even more dangerous than the drugs that there’s a lot of awareness of.
-So, if you’re done with the prescription and feel difficulty getting off of this drug, take it seriously.
+So, if you’re done with the prescription and have difficulty getting off this drug, take it seriously.

 The consequences of this addiction could be as severe as an addiction of any other kind.
-It’s important to discuss the issue with someone close to you and decide if seeking treatment options is the right thing to do in your situation.
+It’s important to discuss the issue with someone close to you and decide if seeking treatment options is right for you.

-When that time comes, we’re here to help.
+When that time comes, Detox Plus UK are here to help.

 Sources